 - The vehicle coming from an area with a large number of bars, and

-- The driver running of a stop sign (Vehicle Code 22450).
+- The driver running a stop sign (Vehicle Code 22450).

-The police do NOT require reasonable suspicion of a crime in order to stop drivers at a lawful DUI checkpoint.7
+There is one exception to this “reasonable suspicion” rule: The police do NOT require reasonable suspicion of a crime to stop you at a lawful sobriety checkpoint.7

 Law enforcement officers need reasonable suspicion to begin a “DUI investigation.”
-The DUI investigation is the next step after a traffic stop or sobriety checkpoint.
+The investigation is the next step after a traffic stop or sobriety checkpoint.

 - One or more field sobriety tests (FSTs); and/or